CivicTechTO/ttc_subway_times/README.md

 # Analyzing the Data

+:warning: **We're not entirely sure how to make this work, you can get data by finding us in the `#transportation` channel on [Slack](https://civictechto-slack-invite.herokuapp.com/).
+If you think you can help with this, check out [issue #59](https://github.com/CivicTechTO/ttc_subway_times/issues/59)**

 Historical data is stored in the s3://ttc.scrape bucket, the fetch_s3.py script can be used to automatically fetch and assemble this data.
 Its usage is

 ```shell